StormChild/Maze-Solver/README.md

 # Maze Solver

+## Requirements

+Visual Studion 2022
+Specflow Extension for Visual Studio 2022

 ## Introduction

+As a caveat I don't think this test id doable in one hour, just writing the tests will take more than than never mind solving the problems.
-As this is a test, I thought I'd use the time to show off BDD style testing and development.
-Unfortunately I don't have enough time to complete the assignment at the moment.
+I thought I'd use the time to show off BDD style testing and development.
+Unfortunately I spent too much time on it already.

 So what I have done is the following: